Fall 2022 LAUNCH Innovation Grants Program

 Director for Commercialization

 The LAUNCH Program's specific goal is to advance the commercial potential of Auburn innovations and bring them closer to commercialization.
 This could include qualifying the project for the next level of development funding (such as SBIRs or STTRs) or taking it to a stage where it is ready for licensing, either to an existing company or to a proposed start-up company.
 Any such licensing could then provide revenues back to Auburn in the form of fees, royalties or equity ownership, some of which would be shared with the inventors as well as academic units and labs of the inventors under the Auburn University Patent Policy.

 The OVPRED has set aside a pool of $100,000 per competition to go into LAUNCH awards.
 At the discretion of the judges and the VPRED, some or all of this amount can be granted to one or more awardees.
 Any award may be less than what is requested if a smaller project is deemed more appropriate.
-Further, awards can be traunched, such that additional grants are provided upon the successful completion of proposed milestones.
-In the long term, it is proposed that an endowment fund be raised to create a larger award pool for future competitions.
+Further, awards are typically traunched, such that additional grants are provided upon the successful completion of proposed milestones.

-- An Innovation Disclosure Form must be filed with the Office of Innovation Advancement and Commercialization
+- An active Innovation Disclosure Form must be on record with The IP Exchange when the initial application window opens.

 These are the judging criteria that will be used in the finals; applicable criteria from this list will be used in the preliminary rounds: